Understanding What Makes Kids Vulnerable to Being Sexually Abused

 - Weak or absent ongoing connection to a trusted safe adult

-- Child sees him/herself as not deserving protection or respect
+- Child sees themselves as not deserving protection or respect

 - Child feels emotionally isolated or neglected